Trekking peaks of Nepal

 A - Abi - Kangchung Shar (pyramid) - UIAA Peak 6103m/20,023ft / 6043m

 The twin peaks of Kangchung are eye-catching from all the high points around the Gokyo region, sticking up like islands from the surroundings.
 The Sherpa name means 'small mountain'.
 The Schneider map marks a pass between the peaks and approaching from the south is fairly straightforward up an icefall.
 The north side, however, is impossible, not a pass at all.
-The eastern Kangchung (Shar) is, if viewed from Knobby View, a steep pyramid.
+The eastern Kangchung (Shar) peak is, if viewed from Knobby View, a steep pyramid.
 Camping on the col will give the best chance of success.
 The angle of the snow on the face changes season to season, perhaps depending on wind loading.
 However, expect the steepest pitch to be around 60 degrees, and an average of 40 or so degrees.
 I met a climber who had soloed it, but on closer inspection, he was game (the left face then onto the ridge).

 A friend also attempted the south east rock ridge (right skyline) but was stopped by a deep notch in the ridge that had a small vertical drop followed by a short vertical climb, that was perhaps 100m (vert) from the summit.